-Rent-to-own properties come with many benefits.
-For people that are interested in buying a new home, it may be difficult to receive an approval from banks for a mortgage.
-In many cases, this is because the potential homeowners have a lower credit score than banks are willing to provide a mortgage to.
+Signing a rent to own contract provides wishing-to-be homeowners with many benefits.
+Like we said, for people that are interested in buying a new home, it may be difficult to receive an approval from banks for a mortgage.
+In many cases, this is because the potential homeowners have a lower credit score than banks are willing to provide a mortgage to; the risk is just too high for them.
 Because of this, many potential owners seek alternative measures for the purchase of a home.
-Renting-to-own is a great alternative in the event that a potential buyer will not be able to obtain a mortgage.
+That makes rent to own properties a great alternative in the event that a potential home buyer will not be able to obtain a mortgage.

 Throughout this process, it is important for renters to be aware of their contractual obligations for any payments regarding the home.
-Within the rent-to-own contract should also be information regarding the renters obligations for property taxes, Homeowner’s Association fees, and insurance.
-At the end of this process, renters that are obligated to buy by contract are expected to apply for a mortgage to finance the home and move on to purchasing.
-Because of this, it is important for renters living in rent-to-own properties to continue to establish good credit so that they can be approved.
+Within the rent to own contract should also be information regarding the renter’s obligations for property taxes, Homeowner’s Association (HOA) fees, and insurance.
+In some cases, at the end of this process, renters that are obligated to buy by contract are expected to apply for a mortgage to finance the home and move on to purchasing.
+Because of this, it is important for renters living in rent to own properties to continue to establish good credit so that they can be approved.